lasik surgeons

 The most common resolution for epithelial ingrowth is for the doctor to lift the flap, wash out the area, and reposition the flap.
 In some cases, the doctor will apply a small amount of excimer energy or a diluted alcohol solution to destroy any remaining cells.
 It is uncommon, but if necessary multiple flap lifts can be performed to resolve stubborn epithelial cell ingrowth.

-If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, NearVision CK, RLE, or any refractive surgery procedure, we highly recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
-Locate a USAEyes Evaluated & Certified Lasik Laser Eye Surgery Doctor.
+If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, or any refractive surgery procedure, we recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
+Locate a USAEyes Evaluated & Certified Lasik Doctor.

 If this article did not fully answer your questions, use our free Ask Lasik Expert patient forum.

-Current Epithelial Ingrowth Medical Journal News...
+Recent Epithelial Ingrowth Medical Journal Articles...

 Related Articles

-Last updated Friday, January 01, 2010
+Last updated

-"Consider and Choose With Confidence" TM
+"Consider and Choose With Confidence"TM

 A few of the communities where Lasik doctors are certified by USAEyes :